Joseph Stewart County Park

-Joseph H. Stewart State Recreation Area is a state park located on the Rogue River approximately 40 mi from Crater Lake National Park and 35 mi northeast of Medford in Jackson County, southern Oregon.
-It is administered by the Oregon Parks and Recreation Department.
+Joseph Stewart County Park is a county park located on the Rogue River approximately 40 mi from Crater Lake National Park and 35 mi northeast of Medford in Jackson County, southern Oregon.
+The park was previously administered by the Oregon Parks and Recreation Department before being transferred to Jackson County on April 1, 2021.
 Campsites are provided overlooking the Lost Creek Reservoir.